Forest County, Pennsylvania

 Forest County is a county in the Commonwealth of Pennsylvania.
 As of the 2020 census, the population was 6,973, making it the third-least populous county in Pennsylvania.
 Its county seat is Tionesta.
 The county was created in 1848 and later organized in 1857.
+The county is part of the North Central region of the commonwealth.

 History

 Forest County was created on April 11, 1848, from part of Jefferson County.
 The county was enlarged on October 31, 1866, when part of Venango County was incorporated into the county.
 Forest County was named for the forests contained within its limits.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 430 sqmi, of which 427 sqmi is land and 3.3 sqmi (0.8%) is water.
 It has a warm-summer humid continental climate (Dfb) and average monthly temperatures in Tionesta range from 25.3 °F in January to 69.8 °F in July.